LeetCode-in-All/LeetCode-in-All.github.io/src/main/js/g0001_0100/s0076_minimum_window_substring/readme.md

 var minWindow = function(s, t) {
     const map = new Array(128).fill(0)

-    // Populate the map with the characters of `t` for (let i = 0; i < t.length; i++) {
+    for (let i = 0; i < t.length; i++) {
         map[t.charCodeAt(i)]++
     }